brimoran/RDataViz/1 General R Tips.md

 - **Right outer join**:To include all the rows of your data frame y and only those from x that match, specify all.y=TRUE.

 ## Vertical joins (stacking) data frames

+To stack one dataframe on top of another, make sure that the number of columns and names are identical and then:

 ```r
 merged <- rbind(DATAFRAME1, DATAFRAME2)